Digital-Preservation-Finland/dpres-siptools/doc/source/intro.rst

 the whole SIP by default.
 If the event is only for a single file --event_target parameter should be used.

+Please note that the Pre-Ingest Tool will create some events during the running of the scripts.
+These events document the packaging process, i.e. how and where the metadata originates from.

 .. _event history: http://digitalpreservation.fi

 **Descriptive Metadata**